Brexit and house prices: the property survival guide

 The value of the pound fell dramatically after the EU referendum and as a result the cost of goods from the EU and elsewhere, including building materials, increased, adding to the cost of renovation work.
 The pound’s value is still nowhere near pre-referendum levels.

 Inflation was extremely low at the beginning of 2016 but increased steadily over the course of 2016 and 2017, and the Consumer Prices Index (CPI) reached a high of 3.1% in November 2017.
 The index tracks the prices of a range of consumer goods and services and includes the cost of maintaining and repairing a home and installing and repairing home appliances.

-CPI has since fallen – it was 2.3% in November 2018 – and is expected to come down to the Bank of England’s target of 2% in the next three years (assuming there is a Brexit deal and a smooth transition).
+CPI has since fallen – it was 1.8% in January 2019 – and is now below the Bank of England’s target of 2%.
+Whether it stays around this target depends on whether there is a Brexit deal and a smooth transition.

-Government figures show that 7% of workers in the construction industry are from the EU and this rises to 28% in London, but the number of EU workers in the UK has fallen dramatically over the past year.
+Government figures from 2018 show that 7% of workers in the construction industry are from the EU and this rises to 28% in London, but the number of EU workers in the UK has fallen dramatically since 2017.
 This is likely to push up the cost of hiring builders, especially in the capital.
-In the FMB survey, 58% of builders said they expected the cost of paying workers to rise over the next six months.
+In the FMB survey, two thirds of builders said they expected the cost of paying workers to rise over the next six months.